Baltimore Car Accident Lawyers: Safety Tips for Memorial Day TravelMay 23, 2017

 - Carry a first-aid kit.
 Also keep water, non-perishable snacks, blankets, flashlight, extra batteries, and a phone charger with the first-aid kit.

-Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Help Victims Injured During the Memorial Day Weekend
+Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Help Victims Injured During Memorial Day Travel

 If you or someone you love has been injured in a car accident over the Memorial Day holiday weekend, you are urged to contact the Baltimore car accident lawyers at LeViness, Tolzman & Hamilton.
 We will work hard on your behalf to protect your legal rights and fight to obtain the maximum financial compensation you deserve.
 To schedule a free consultation, call us today at 800-547-4LAW (4529) or contact us online.